cdrage/containerfiles/README.md

  Public / Private key would be better, but hell, this is just a text file.

- Encrypt a text file
+ **First, encrypt a text file:**

- openssl aes-256-cbc -a -salt -in foobar.txt -out foobar.enc
+ openssl aes-256-cbc -a -md md5 -salt -in foobar.txt -out foobar.enc

  Now run it!